EvMossan/cold-harbor-manager/docs/account_manager.md

 2. Ensures all required tables exist (creating them if missing).
 3. Synchronizes the market schedule.
 4. Fetches an initial snapshot of all positions from Alpaca.
+5. Loads the latest `mkt_px` values from TimescaleDB (`fetch_latest_prices`
+    in `db.py`) because the ZMQ price listener may not be operational yet.
-5. Starts the WebSocket trade stream and background workers.
+6. Starts the WebSocket trade stream and background workers.

 ### Trade Lifecycle
 1.  **New Order:** `trades.py` detects a `new` order event.